DUI Punishment

 DUI and Drugged Driving

-As of 2014, California law explicitly includes driving under the influence of drugs under Vehicle Code § 23152(f) and 23152(g).
+As of 2014, California law explicitly includes driving under the influence of drugs under Vehicle Codes Crimes § 23152(f) and 23152(g).
 This means it is illegal to drive not only under the influence of alcohol but also any drug—whether illegal, prescription, or over-the-counter—if it impairs your ability to drive safely.
 Drugged driving offenses are treated with the same severity as alcohol-related DUI offenses, and the punishment may include jail time, fines, DUI Education classes, and license suspensions.

 Penalties for DUI Convictions